universal-ctags/citre/docs/user-manual/more-about-tags-backend.md

 - `fileScope`: These are tags that have file scope, e.g., local variables.
 - `inputFile`: These are tags of the file names that are tagged by ctags.
-- `reference`: These are reference (the opposite of "definition") tags.
+- `reference`: These are reference tags.
+Universal Ctags records references to files (like headers) by default.

 Citre works by: